 There are many debated theories out there—the most popular being the noise of ‘clinking’ was to ward off evil spirits.
 Another tale touts that by crashing glasses together, the libations in each glass would slosh into the others’ cup, therefore proving neither was poisoned.

-When traveling the act of sharing a libation with a local brings people together all over the world.
+When traveling the act of sharing a drink with a local brings people together all over the world.
 Do you know how to say cheers in Spanish?
 Or cheers in Korean?
 Or even cheers in Hawaiian?
-So it’s very important that you learn how to say “cheers” to your new found friends.
+So it’s very important that you learn how to say “cheers” in the local language with your new found friends.
 Here is a cheat sheet for you to print out, laminate, tuck into your passport, or just copy to your cell phone.
 Salud and prost!

 - Cheers in Afrikaans: Gesondheid!
 (Ge-sund-hate)